 Your doctor may suggest you use one or more of these options to treat your disorder.

-Anti-Thyroid Drugs.
-Anti-thyroid drugs, such as propylthiouracil or methimazole may be prescribed.
-Beta-blockers may also be used to help reduce the effects of symptoms until other treatments begin to work.
+Anti-thyroid drugs, such as propylthiouracil or methimazole, may be prescribed.
+Beta-blockers may also be used to help reduce the effects of your symptoms until other treatments begin to work.

-Thyroid Surgery.
-Although thyroid surgery is an option, it is used less often.
-Doctors may choose surgery if previous treatments have not worked correctly, if thyroid cancer is suspected, or if a pregnant woman cannot take anti-thyroid drugs.
+Although thyroid surgery is an option, it’s used less often.
+Your doctor may recommend surgery if previous treatments haven’t worked correctly, if thyroid cancer is suspected, or if you are a pregnant woman who can’t take anti-thyroid drugs.

-When surgery is necessary, doctors may remove the entire thyroid gland to eliminate the risk of hyperthyroidism returning.
-Individuals who opt for surgery will need thyroid hormone replacement therapy on an ongoing basis if you opt for surgery.
+If surgery is necessary, your doctor may remove your entire thyroid gland to eliminate the risk of hyperthyroidism returning.
+You will need thyroid hormone replacement therapy on an ongoing basis if you opt for surgery.
 Speak with your doctor to learn more about the benefits and risks of different treatment options.